 Limited configuration (standard systems) and after-sale parts contracts: Limited configured (standard systems) or after-sale parts contracts with limited or no configuration or limited integration are recognized as distinct individual performance obligations when material.
 When not distinct, we combine into one performance obligation the goods and/or services with each other until the bundle of goods or services is distinct.
 For standard display purchases made in large quantities, we account for each piece of equipment separately as a distinct performance obligation from which a customer derives benefit.
-Immaterial goods or services in the contract are included with the display system performance obligation.
-Standard systems and equipment with limited configurations or integrations may include all or a combination (when immaterial) of the following performance obligations: engineering services, project management services, video display(s), control solution(s), installation and integration services, services, assurance-type warranties, and after-sale parts.
+Immaterial goods or services in the context of the contract are included with the display system performance obligation.
+Standard systems and equipment with limited configurations or integrations may include all or a combination (when immaterial) of the following performance obligations: engineering services, project management services, video display(s), control solution(s), installation and integration services, scoring, messaging and audio equipment, training, spare parts, software licenses, assurance-type warranties, and after-sale parts.